bailey572/devops/02_cmWithAnsibleTerraform/ansible/Notes.md

 The first command will create a docker network 'ansible-net', two docker images, and two docker containers 'docker_ansible_manager_1 and docker_ansible_client_1 based on those images.

-The second command will attach the current terminal to a bash console hosted on docker_ansible_manager_1 where we will be directly interacting with while most commands will be targeted to the clients through the ansible service.
+The second command will attach the current terminal to a bash console, hosted on the docker_ansible_manager_1 node, where we will be directly interacting with that node and most commands will be targeted to the clients through the ansible service.

-Please note: depending on your system the container name may change slightly, use the ```docker ps``` to verify.
+Please note: depending on your system the container name may change slightly, use the ```docker ps``` command to verify.

 ## Command line